Kofi Kingston: Personal life

 Sarkodie-Mensah married Kori Campfield on September 11, 2010.
-Their son Kai was born in 2013.
-They welcomed another son, Orion Kingsley on April 28, 2016.
-Their daughter Lotus Selene was born on November 23, 2021.
+They have three children together: two sons named Khi and Orion Kingsley, and a daughter named Lotus Selene.

 Sarkodie-Mensah's favorite wrestler growing up was Shawn Michaels.
-In a June 2019 interview, he stated that Dolph Ziggler was "one of my favorite opponents of all-time, if not my favorite.
+In a June 2019 interview, he stated that Dolph Ziggler was "one of my favorite opponents of all time, if not my favorite.
 Not to toot my own horn or our horn, our matches have always been off the chain.
 We have really good chemistry."

+Sarkodie-Mensah is close friends with former tag team partner CM Punk, stating that Punk took him under his wing when he didn't have to and he was "always grateful for that friendship".
+He is also close friends with Xavier Woods and Big E, with whom he formed The New Day.

 Sarkodie-Mensah has tattoos of Ghanaian Adinkra symbols along his spine.
 His first name (Kofi) is the traditional name in Ghana for people born on a Friday.

+In an April 2020 interview with Muscle & Fitness, Sarkodie-Mensah announced that he had become a vegan.